11 Aug The Only Three Questions To Ask When Hiring

 If the task is completed to its perfection and within a short time, you’ve killed two birds with one stone — you know the person is good at what they do, they work fast, and you get something you can re-use.

-Next comes a personal interview via video-call.
+Next comes a personal interview via video call.
 Phone calls are not as good as you can’t see the body language of the applicant, which can tell you a lot about them.
 The goal of the interview is not to talk but to listen.
-All you need to ask is 3–4 questions.
+The hiring process is about listening between the lines.
+All you need to ask is 3–4 hiring questions.
 I change questions from time to time, but here is my current set of simple but very revealing questions for someone who can listen in between the lines:

 1. Ask them what caught their attention in the job posting, as advertised